Nantwich: Media

 The daily Sentinel, weekly Nantwich Chronicle and Crewe and Nantwich Guardian, and monthly Dabber cover the town.

+Local TV coverage is provided by BBC North West and ITV from the Winter Hill TV transmitter.

-Radio stations for the Nantwich area include BBC Radio Stoke, Silk 106.9 from Macclesfield, Signal 1 and Greatest Hits Radio Staffordshire & Cheshire from Stoke-on-Trent, Crewe-based The Cat 107.9 community radio, and Nantwich-based online radio and networking organisation RedShift Radio.
+Radio stations for the Nantwich area include BBC Radio Stoke, Cheshire's Silk Radio from Macclesfield, Hits Radio Staffordshire & Cheshire and Greatest Hits Radio Staffordshire & Cheshire from Stoke-on-Trent, Crewe-based The Cat 107.9 community radio, and Nantwich-based online radio and networking organisation RedShift Radio.

 The Nantwich News is a hyperlocal blog for local events and issues.
 The inNantwich website gives Nantwich information, including shops, firms, schools, wifi spots, car parking and toilets.

 Events

 Cheese awards

-Up to 2019, the annual International Cheese Awards were held in July each year during Nantwich Show, at the Dorfold Hall estate.
+Until 2019, the annual International Cheese Awards were held in July each year during Nantwich Show, at the Dorfold Hall estate.
 In 2021 it was announced the Awards would be moving to the Staffordshire Show Grounds and would no longer be part of the Nantwich Show event.

-Worm charming

-The annual world worm charming championships are held at Willaston Primary School in Willaston, about two miles east of Nantwich.
-They began in 1980.
-Contestants furiously tap at the ground to get worms.
-The contest is growing in popularity, but changes little.
-The worms are released again on the same day.